Agentless Verification

 Device trust connectors

-Google Chrome (and soon Microsoft Edge) can send richer device signals — such as disk encryption status, firewall state, and antivirus presence — directly to XFA during authentication.
-These connectors require a one-time setup in your browser management console.
+Google Chrome can send richer device signals, such as disk encryption status, firewall state, and antivirus presence, directly to XFA during authentication.
+Chrome Device Trust requires a one-time setup in your browser management console.
+Microsoft Edge support is coming soon.

 Available checks